Exposure to World War II and Its Labor Market Consequences over the Life Cycle: Introduction

-Finally, we show that these findings are consistent with a standard Ben-Porath model with endogenous retirement decisions \citep{Hazan2009}.
-For example, imprisonment implies a reduction in an individual's productive working span--which then lowers the incentives to invest in education (as the benefits of such investments would accrue over a shorter period) and delays retirement (as former POWs seek to make up for lost lifetime earnings).
-Standard theoretical arguments can also rationalize how war injuries and displacement alter individual labor market trajectories.
-We might therefore expect similar patterns in other contexts, such as Russia's attack on Ukraine and the resulting return of war and mass displacement in Europe.
+Finally, we show that these findings are broadly in line with a Ben-Porath model with endogenous retirement decisions \citep{Hazan2009}.
+By increasing the disutility of work, war injuries accelerate entries into retirement but are less likely to affect employment during the early or mid-career stages.
+Imprisonment implies a reduction in an individual's productive work span, reducing the incentives to invest in education (as the benefits accrue over a shorter period) and potentially delaying retirement (as former POWs seek to make up for lost lifetime earnings).
+And displacement triggers both substitution and income effects, the relative magnitude of which depends on age at the time of displacement.

+Given that they explain our findings well, life-cycle models might also help to understand labor market trajectories after other wars.
+Of course, the exact magnitudes of these effects also depend on the design of the pension system, where in Germany disability benefits were an important pathway to retirement, and on the availability of compensation for war victims, which in Germany was contingent on severe health impairments caused by the war.

-\paragraph{Related Literature.} Recent studies on the long-term economic impact of WWII show that exposure to warfare negatively affected education, health, and labor market outcomes \citep{Ichino2004,AkbulutYuksel2014,Kesternich2014,AkbulutYuksel2022}.
-For identification, the extant literature often exploits between-country variation in combat exposure or regional within-country variation in destruction.
-Hunger early in life has been found to be one key channel through which WWII had adverse long-term effects on survivors' well-being \citep[e.g.][]{Juerges2013,Kesternich2015,Mink2020}.
-Moreover, evidence from Germany \citep{Bauer2013} and Finland \citep{Sarvimaeki2022} shows that displacement resulted in long-term income loss, except for those who transferred from agricultural areas.
-Military service increased the educational attainment of veterans \citep{Bound2002, Cousley2017} but had little effect on earnings \citep{Angrist1994} and occupational attainment later in life \citep{Maas1999}.
+\paragraph{Related Literature.} Recent studies on the long-term individual economic impact of WWII show that exposure to warfare negatively affected education, health, and labor market outcomes \citep{Ichino2004,AkbulutYuksel2014,Kesternich2014,AkbulutYuksel2022}.\footnote{A related literature examines the impact of male mobilization for WWII and military deaths on female labor force participation. \citep[e.g.,][]{Goldin1991,Acemoglu2004,Goldin2013,Jaworski2014,Rose2018}.} For identification, the extant literature often exploits between-country variation in combat exposure or regional within-country variation in destruction.
+Hunger early in life is one key channel through which WWII had adverse long-term effects on survivors' well-being \citep[e.g.][]{Juerges2013,Kesternich2015,Mink2020}.
+Moreover, evidence from Germany \citep{Bauer2013} and Finland \citep{Sarvimaeki2022} shows that displacement resulted in long-term income loss, except for those who originated from agricultural areas.
+However, the loss of land or property might encourage investment in education, and the descendants of Polish WWII migrants are better educated today \citep{Becker2020}.
+WWII military service increased the educational attainment of veterans \citep{Bound2002, Cousley2017} but had little effect on earnings \citep{Angrist1994} and occupational attainment later in life \citep{Maas1999}.